-Famous Exes Who Kept Working Together After Breaking Up
+Famous Exes Who Kept Working Together After Breakups: The Good, the Fine and the Awkward - E!
+Online

 Mindy Kaling has known what it's like to still be best of friends yet on the heartbroken side when it comes to your ex-slash-colleague.

 She and longtime BFF B.J.
 Novak both wrote for and played dysfunctional love interests on The Office after their real-life romance didn't pan out.
-More recently he's appeared on The Mindy Project and they're frequently spotted together.
+But as most people know, they're still the best of buds—though, talking to InStyle in 2015, she did call their friendship "weird as hell."

+"He is not my boyfriend, but he is not my best friend," she told the magazine.
+"I guess you could describe our relationship as a 'romantically charged camaraderie with loud arguments,' but I don't think Facebook would accept this as a new status."